Relevant institutions and programmes

 As one of the three principle areas of activity within the organization, the Education Working Group brings together experts in Holocaust education from around the world to provide expertise, advice, and recommendations about education.
 As the Stockholm Declaration states, “We share a commitment to encourage the study of the Holocaust in all its dimensions.
 We will promote education about the Holocaust in our [...]

-Yad Vashem, the Jew organisation for Remembrance of the Shoa, offers educational material and teaching concepts for Holocaust Studies and education, including downloads.
+Yad Vashem, the Jew organisation for Remembrance of the Shoa, offers educational material and teaching concepts for Holocaust Studies and education, including a thematic and chronological narrative.

 Tolerance- lessons of the Holocaust programme